 Coping and support

-Although many cases of heart failure can't be reversed, treatment can sometimes improve symptoms and help you live longer.
-You and your doctor can work together to help make your life more comfortable.
+Proper heart failure treatment can sometimes improve symptoms and help you live longer.
+You and your doctor can work together to help make you most comfortable.
 Pay attention to your body and how you feel, and tell your doctor when you're feeling better or worse.
 This way, your doctor will know what treatment works best for you.
-Don't be afraid to ask your doctor questions about living with heart failure.

 - Keep track of the medications you take.
-Make a list and share it with any new doctors treating you.
-Carry the list with you all the time.
-Don't stop taking any medications without talking to your doctor.
-If you experience side effects to medications, discuss them with your doctor.
+Make a list of all the medications you take, carry it with you and share it with your doctors.
+Don't stop taking any medications without first talking to your doctor.
+If side effects from any medications you take are uncomfortable or concerning, let your doctor know.

 - Be careful about supplements.
 Some dietary supplements may interfere with heart failure medications or could worsen your condition.
 Talk to your doctor about any supplements you are taking.

 - Keep track of your blood pressure.
 Consider purchasing a home blood pressure monitor.
-Keep track of your blood pressure between doctor appointments and bring the record with you to visits.
+Write down your blood pressure numbers between doctor appointments and bring the record with you to visits.

 - Know your doctor's contact information.
 Keep your doctor's phone number, the hospital's phone number, and directions to the hospital or clinic on hand.
 You'll want to have these available in case you have questions for your doctor or you need to go to the hospital.